MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1703.
 Specifies the scan frequency from every 1 - 22 hours with a random variant of 0 - 4 hours.
 Default is 22 hours.
 This policy should only be enabled when Update/UpdateServiceUrl is configured to point the device at a WSUS server rather than Microsoft Update.

 <!--/Description-->
 <!--ADMXMapped-->